A fireplace can be quite comforting on those cold, winter nights.

 While painting the firebox itself is fairly straightforward, you will need to find a paint that is both non-toxic and heat resistant.

-There are many brands like Rustoleum, Sherwin Williams, and few others that manufacture high-quality heat-resistant paints.
+There are many brands like Rustoleum, Sherwin Williams, and a few others that manufacture high-quality heat-resistant paints.

 Rustoleum heat-resistant paint (available in a spray bottle) is one of the best which I found useful and workable for fireplaces.